deephaven/deephaven-core/py/client-ticking/README.md

 python3 setup.py bdist_wheel
 ```

-Then install the package with
+Then install the package.
+Note the actual name of the `.whl` file may be different depending on system details.

 ```
 pip3 install --force --no-deps dist/pydeephaven_ticking-0.28.0-cp310-cp310-linux_x86_64.whl